 Director - Leonidas Platanias, MD, PhD

-Since becoming Director in 2014, the Lurie Cancer Center has experienced dramatic growth under his leadership with over 50% increase in NCI funding and nearly doubling in the number of patients enrolled in early phase trials and the recruitment of over a 100 new faculty.
-Under his leadership the Lurie Cancer Center received the highest rating in its history from the National Cancer Institute, an overall exceptional, with a near-perfect score of 12 on the 2018 competitive renewal of its Cancer Center Support Grant.Back to top
+Since Dr. Platanias became Director in 2014, the Lurie Cancer Center has experienced dynamic growth in NCI funding, publications, and the number of patients enrolled in early-phase clinical trials, as well as the recruitment of more than 140 new faculty members.
+Under his leadership, the Lurie Cancer Center received the highest rating in its history from the NCI, an overall exceptional with a near-perfect impact score of 12, on the competitive renewal of its Cancer Center Support Grant in 2018.

 Dr. Platanias has been a member of the Association of American Cancer Institutes’ (AACI) Board of Directors since 2018.
 He co-chairs the AACI’s Conflict of Interest Task Force and has served on the association’s Annual Meeting program committee.
 Dr. Platanias is also an elected member of the Association of American Physicians.